-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2013, and have not been applied in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2014, and have not been applied in preparing these financial statements.
 None of these is expected to have a significant effect on the financial statements of the Company.
+Those new accounting standards which may be relevant to the Company's financial statements are set out below.